 📍Various Locations

-We’ve already listed a range of hidden secret places to visit in Singapore.
+We’ve already listed a range of hidden secret places to discover in Singapore.
+These are perfect for solo adventures!
 Be sure to bring your camera.

 Spoil yourself to one of the most unique staycations in Singapore.
-Alternatively, you could check into one of the best infinity pools hotels, to yourself a real taste of luxury and relax at some of the best pools, high in the sky, this season.
+Alternatively, you could check into one of the best hotels in Singapore to get a real taste of luxury.
+Or if you have money, why not book a beautiful five star hotel for the weekend?

 Why not discover some of the greatest sunset and sunrise spots in Singapore?
-Indeed, the therapeutic solo adventure you need.
+Indeed, the therapeutic solo adventure you need in the city.

 Singapore isn’t short of floral-inspired eateries since it one of the best green cities globally.
 Escape the bustling city for a while and relax in a calming ambience at one of the best botanical eateries in Singapore.